jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 "Harmonic function" describes the theoretical tendency of certain chords to "want" to progress to other chords, or remain at rest.

-This approach originated in euroclassical music of the 18th and 19th centuries, and still heavily influences jazz music.
+This approach originated in euroclassical music in the 18th and 19th centuries, and still heavily influences jazz music.
 It is less apparent in modern and non-Western music, but it can still be useful to understand.